alfredomartinezjr/wosostats/code/version-3/creating-stats-how-to.md

    2. `match_csv`  - OR, if you've got the match csv sheet in your working environment, assign that name to this.
    3. `filename`   - OR, the location of the match csv sheet in your computer
    4. `matchURL`   - OR, the URL link for the match csv sheet in the WoSo Stats GitHub repo, found under in the match.csv.link column in the database
-   5. `location`   - this is optional. if you want your stats broken down by location on the field, and if so by what location. default is "none". other options are by "thirds" or by "zone".
+   5. `location`   - this is optional. if you want your stats broken down by location on the field, and if so by what location. default is "none". other options are by "thirds", "wings", or by "zone".
    6. `per_90`     - logical (TRUE or FALSE). this is optional and set to FALSE by default. set this as TRUE if you want "per 90" stats added to your stats table.
    7. `database`   - this is optional. most of the time, leave this alone, unless you know what you're doing and have a database spreadsheet different from what's in the WoSo Stats GitHub repo
 * Run this, with the above arguments filled in, to get your stats: